 Though you may only write for one, two or three hours a day, your brain stays on task long after you’ve left the keyboard.

 A few years back, I was interning at a newspaper.
 One night, while splitting a plate of vegetable noodles at a local Chinese joint, my friend stopped mid-sentence and pointed her chopsticks at me, “Stop it.”

 “Stop what?”
 I asked like I didn’t know.

 “Stop sifting through our conversation for news nuggets.”

 So, the three week holiday passed and I didn’t write anything.
-My writer brain eventually switch off and I was able to keep both feet firmly planted in the holiday.
+My writer brain eventually switched off and I was able to keep both feet firmly planted in the holiday.

 Now, you all know what’s coming, don’t you?